 The science of this lays in the lungs, and the blood vessels that supply them.
 Since ketones circulate in the blood, they interact with the small air sacs in the lungs.
 As these ketones are exposed to the air in your body, they are expelled as a gas, with the distinctive odor of acetone.

-How Long Does Ketosis Breath Last?
+How Long Does Keto Breath Last?

 Ketosis Bad Breath Remedies

 Use your keto breath symptoms as confirmation that you’re doing it right!
-You can celebrate this sure sign of ketosis, but you don’t have to live with stinky keto breath.
+You can celebrate this sure sign of ketosis, but you don’t have to live with stinky keto breath smell.
 There are some simple ways to eliminate this unfortunate side effect, or at least lessen it enough that it’s no longer an issue.

 #1.
 Drink More Water